 In 2010, The AAA Guide was renamed AnthroGuide.
 The pages were redesigned in a refined double-column format, with a new type face and different fonts to improve legibility.
 Full-bleed divider pages were inserted, to allow the reader to bend the edge of the book and locate the different sections easily.
 Running heads were added, and new covers were designed to improve the appearance of the book.
 The volume contained 695 pages.

-In 2011, the AnthroGuide is undergoing another transformation.
-Software has been custom designed to improve data collection from academic institutions, museums, Federal agencies, nonprofit organizations and industry and resource firms.
-The eAnthroGuide contains improved search functionality and reporting.
+In 2011, the AnthroGuide underwent another transformation.
+Software was custom designed to improve data collection from academic institutions, museums, Federal agencies, nonprofit organizations and industry and resource firms.
+The eAnthroGuide now contains improved search functionality and reporting.

 AAA appreciates the support and many excellent suggestions made by members over the years.
 The Association will continue to improve the AnthroGuide, with the hope that it will continue to be a source of information that anthropologists can consult with confidence--with the knowledge that if you need to know, "it's in the AnthroGuide."

 A Tour of the Guide

 What's in the AnthroGuide?
 The volume contains: an Index of Institutions, Departmental Listings, Directories, Statistics, PhD Dissertations in Anthropology, and an Index of Individuals in Institutions.